gaopeng5/DMGM/README.md

 4. Our extended dataset (including four scenarios) can be found [here](https://mines0-my.sharepoint.com/:f:/g/personal/ahinds_mines_edu/Ej9MU4SzKSdJgGslc1RjcKUBjPxjXkkWNA7i6U6mCOkdxw?e=bNhRna)

-## Citation
-If you use DMGM in a scientific publication, we would appreciate using the following citation:

----
-    @article{Deep Masked Graph Matching for Correspondence Identification in Collaborative Perception, author = {Peng Gao, Qingzhao Zhu, Hongsheng Lu, Chuang Gan, and Hao Zhang}, journal = {ICRA 2023},
-        year = {2023}
----

 ## Requirements

 We recommend python3.9.
 You can install required dependencies by: